 T-Mobile beats quarterly phone subscriber estimates

-Oct 28 (Reuters) - T-Mobile US Inc TMUS.O on Monday beat analysts' third-quarter estimates for net new phone subscribers who pay a monthly bill, boosted by competitive wireless plans aimed at fending off its bigger rivals.
+Oct 28 (Reuters) - T-Mobile US Inc TMUS.O on Monday beat Wall Street's third-quarter estimates for net new phone subscribers who pay a monthly bill, boosted by its competitive wireless plans aimed at fending off its bigger rivals.

-The third-largest U.S. wireless carrier by subscribers said it added 754,000 phone subscribers on a net basis in the three months ended Sept.
+T-Mobile, the third-largest U.S. wireless carrier by subscriber count, said it added a net 754,000 phone subscribers in the three months ended Sept.
 30, compared with 774,000 additions a year earlier.

 Analysts had expected 742,600 new subscribers, according to research firm FactSet.